Dee Bradley Baker's "All to Know About Going Pro in V.O."

 At the mixer/party: Please talk about things that matter to you- other than acting.

-Whether feast or famine, never abandon the habits of your amateur heart.
+Whether feast or famine, never abandon following your amateur heart.

-Always have a mouse in your pocket- that is, something secretly yours, that you’re working on, playing with, cultivating not for show or sale, but because you love it.
+Always have “a mouse in your pocket”- that is, something secretly yours, that you’re working on, playing with, cultivating- not for show or sale or even for others, but for you because you love it.

-Have the story of your day in mind- what you’re involved with that matters or energizes you, that makes you laugh, that moves you.
+Have the story of your day in mind- what you’re involved with that matters or energizes you, that makes you laugh, that drives you mad, that moves you.

 It’s not “who you know.”
-It’s “who knows you are really, really good.”
+It’s “who knows that you are really, really good.”

-Acting isn’t real life: It calls for emotional commitment to imaginary ephemeral relationships.
-Real life calls for emotional diplomacy in real, long term relationships.
+Acting isn’t real life: It calls for unfiltered emotions applied to imaginary ephemeral relationships.
+Real life calls for sustained emotional commitment and diplomacy applied to real, long-term relationships.

-Get in the ring: Become a better actor by acting with actors better than you.
+Get in the ring: The most efficient acting lessons are to be found while performing with actors who are better than you.

 Capacity over resumé: You will attract far more interest with what you can do rather than with what you did.